 Sometime around 1966 Richard Foster was driving on Olmstead Hill, Road near Wilton, Connecticut and came upon a green dip in the landscape which he referred to as “a perfect amphitheater”.
-Shorty thereafter this four acre plot would become the site of his “Circambulant House” or as it is also known – The Round House.
+Shortly thereafter this four acre plot would become the site of his “Circambulant House” or as it is also known – The Round House.

 Over the next two years he would work with various contractors and craftsman to construct a unique home for his family.
 One that could rotate 360 degrees and provide any room in the house a picturesque vantage point of the landscape.
 The house combines engineering from Germany, local Connecticut Steel and stone from the Dolemites.
 Foster went through 5 design concepts before arriving on the circular home.
 He felt that such a house would compliment the landscape by giving the inhabitants unfettered views from any room at any time.